Chris Wakelin: 2023–present

 Wakelin won his first ranking title in January 2023, beating Julien Leclercq in the final of the BetVictor Snooker Shoot Out, making a tournament-high break of 119 in the single-frame match.
 The £55,000 total prize money lifted Wakelin from 47th to 33rd in the world rankings.
 He beat former world champion Neil Robertson at the German Masters in February; however, his 16-match winning streak came to an end in the quarter-finals where he was defeated 25 by Robert Milkins.
 He reached his second ranking event final at the 2023 Northern Ireland Open in Belfast; after taking an early 21 lead against Judd Trump, he was eventually defeated 39.

 In September 2024, Wakelin was a semi-finalist at the English Open after beating Mark Allen 52 in the quarter-finals, but he was heavily defeated 16 by Robertson in their semi-final match.
 The following month, he progressed to the final of the International Championship in China, where he lost 710 to Ding Junhui after establishing a 14 lead in the first session.
 His route to his third ranking event final included wins over Shaun Murphy, Mark Williams and John Higgins, all former world champions.
 The prize money from this tournament helped elevate him into the world's top 16 for the first time in his career.

 Wakelin reached the last 16 of the 2024 UK Championship where he was defeated 26 by Kyren Wilson.
 He made his first-ever appearance in the Masters tournament in 2025 but lost in the first round 36 to Luca Brecel.

 Ranked World No.20, Wakelin qualified for the 2025 World Championship, having failed to qualify for the main tournament for the previous two years.
 He beat ninth seed Neil Robertson 108 in the first round for his first ever Crucible match victory.
 He then defeated eighth seed Mark Allen 136 in the last 16, after developing a 102 lead in the second session, but was then knocked out of the competition at the quarter-final stage, 513, by amateur Chinese player Zhao Xintong.

+Wakelin won his second career ranking title after defeating Chang Bingyu 92 in the final of the 2025 Scottish Open.